sandramariamachon/coffee_dashboard_heroku/README.md

 # Coffee Ranking Dashboard hosted on Heroku

 A simple dashboard visualising coffee taste profiles for all coffee lovers out there!
 This dashboard is a synthesis of over 1300 coffee reviews gathered by the Coffee Quality Institute in January 2018.
-The dasashboard is deployed on [Heroku]() - a container-based cloud Platform as a Service (PaaS).
+The dashboard is deployed on [Heroku]() - a container-based cloud Platform as a Service (PaaS).
 Click [here](https://coffee-dashboard-sandra.herokuapp.com/) to see the dashboard!

 <p align="centre">
   <a href="https://coffee-dashboard-sandra.herokuapp.com/" title="Coffee Dashboard">